James Anthony Griffin: Auxiliary Bishop of Cleveland

-On June 30, 1979, Pope John Paul II appointed Griffin as an auxiliary bishop of the Diocese of Cleveland and titular bishop of Hólar.
-He was consecrated by then Archbishop James Hickey on August 1, 1979.
+On June 30, 1979, Pope John Paul II appointed Griffin as an auxiliary bishop of Cleveland and titular bishop of Hólar.
+He was consecrated in Cleveland by Hickey on August 1, 1979.

 Bishop of Columbus

-On February 7, 1983, John Paul II appointed Griffin as the tenth bishop of the Diocese of Columbus.
+On February 7, 1983, John Paul II appointed Griffin as the tenth bishop of Columbus.
 He was installed on April 25, 1983.

 In 1985, Griffin established the Foundation of the Catholic Diocese of Columbus and initiated the Legacy of Catholic Learning campaign in 1989 and Challenge In Changing Times campaign.
 He also established "Breaking The Silence" task force to reduce family violence.
 Griffin also served on a number of committees of the United States Conference of Catholic Bishops and was president of Catholic Relief Services (1991–1995).

-In 1993, Griffin removed a priest, Phillip Jacobs, from his parish due to allegations that he had sexually abused a teenage boy.
+In 1993, Griffin removed Reverend Phillip Jacobs from his parish due to allegations that he had sexually abused a teenage boy.
 The boy's family requested that the police not be notified, but years later Griffin made the notification.
 When the Diocese of Victoria in British Columbia was considering hiring Jacobs, Griffin informed them about the allegations against him.
 The Diocese of Victoria hired Jacobs anyway.
 In 2019, Jacobs was arrested in Victoria, British Columbia for sexual abuse of minors.

 Retirement

-On October 14, 2004, Griffin sent his letter of resignation as Bishop of Columbus to Pope John Paul, citing his arthritis.
-He was succeed by Bishop Frederick F. Campbell.
-In retirement, Griffin served as a weekend associate at St. Joan of Arc parish in Powell, Ohio, where he rents a condo.
-He continues to occasionally aid parishes in need of a priest in the Diocese and attends diocesan clergy gatherings.
+On October 14, 2004, Griffin sent his letter of resignation as bishop of Columbus to John Paul II, citing his arthritis.
+He was succeeded by Bishop Frederick F. Campbell.
+In retirement, Griffin served as a professor of theology at Ohio Dominican University and weekend associate at St. Joan of Arc parish in Powell, Ohio, where he rents a condo.
+As of 2022, Griffin still filled in occasionally for parishes in need of a priest and attended diocesan clergy gatherings.